Amine Treated Surface promotes the covalent immobilization of compounds containing reactive moieties via well-known homoheterobifunctional linkers.

-This kind of immobilisation can overcome some of the limitations connected with physical adsorption of the molecules to the surfaces such us:
+This kind of immobilization can overcome some of the limitations connected with physical adsorption of the molecules to the surfaces such us:

-- immobilisation of molecules which are bound weakly or not at all by physical adsorption, namely small peptides (M.W.
-1000-5000 Da) drugs, toxins or hormones
+- immobilization of molecules which are bound weakly or not all by physical adsorption, namely small peptides (M.W.
+1,000 – 5,000 Da) drugs, toxin or hormones

-- oriented immobilisation of molecules in order to secure the integrity and accessibility of their specific sites avoiding the risk of inhibition of these sites by casual physical adsorption for such molecules as Fab-SH-antibody fragments, streptavidin, polysaccharides or nucleic acids (single strand or double strand)
+- oriented immobilization of molecules in order to secure the integrity and accessibility of their specific sites avoiding the risk of inhibition of these sites by casual physical adsorption for such molecules as Fab-SH-antibody fragments, streptavidin, polysaccharides or nucleic acid (single strand or double strand)

 - increased storage stability compared with that of physical adsorption because of the reduced risk of spontaneous desorption